June 21, 2008 Southern Harbor ATV Run: (26 Photos)

 2. This is a great place for a boil up for lunch and is a nice destination for camping.

 1. All in all its a was a great trip.
-The area is beautiful, there are challenges for 4wd ATV's if you wish to take them on and a feeling of history as well.
+The area is beautiful and while it's a pretty easy ride there are also challenges for 4x4 ATV's if you wish to take some of the side trails.
+It's a really unique destination and has an awesome history as well.

 Copyright © 2011 Michael Smith